 I’ve recently discussed with a more experienced prepper about his alternative healing aids and I was pleasantly surprised to find out that he carries herbs and spices with him.
 His survival bag has a few film canisters packed with healing herbs and spices.
 Knowing about medicinal plants is valuable skill to have for when the SHTF.
 Not to mention that some of the spices you carry will also season your food besides healing your body.
 If you plan to carry herbs and spices in your bug out bag, I recommend the following:

-Cayenne pepper – In the world of preppers and survivalists, cayenne is well-known as a blood-clotting agent with good anti-microbial properties.
-It can stop even heavy bleeding and it is said that putting some on a deep wound will cause the body to release a natural painkiller.
+In the world of preppers and survivalists, cayenne is well-known as a blood-clotting agent with good anti-microbial properties.
+It can stop even heavy bleeding and putting some on a deep wound will cause the body to release a natural painkiller.
 Besides being useful to stop bleeding, it is also a good spice for your food and hot beverages.
 It stimulates digestion and can raise the body temperature during a cold night.
 It also improves circulation and many hikers will add it to their socks and gloves to keep their limbs warm during winter hikes.

 Recommended article: Top 10 medicinal herbs for your garden

-Sage – My grandmother used sage to cure inflamed ears or to alleviate a sore throat and common mouth problems.
+My grandmother used sage to cure inflamed ears or to alleviate a sore throat and common mouth problems.
 I remember she used to make tea, let it cool and then add a few drops in our ears twice a day, to calm the pain.
-When it comes to alternative healing aids, sage can also alleviate bloating and other intestinal pains, and many people use it to relieve heartburn.
+When it comes to alternative healing aids, sage can also alleviate bloating and other intestinal pains.
+Today, many people use it to relieve heartburn.
 The pioneers used to burn dried sage to help relieve lung congestion and calm the effects of asthma.

 When modern medicine is not available, you will have to improvise in order to survive.
 Learning about the alternative healing aids listed in this article will keep you alive when no doctor is around.
 These self-healing methods have been used by many people before you, during times when advanced medicine wasn’t part of the daily life.
 Since I am not a doctor and since these are all homemade remedies, I recommend researching anything you read so you are assured of its use and the accuracy of the information provided.
 If it worked for me it doesn’t mean it can work for you as well.
 You might be allergic to some of the ingredients or you might not use clean equipment.
 Since nowadays you have unrestricted access to information, you can research more about these alternative healing aids and decide what would work best for you and your bugging out plans.